tylerwray/me/blog/react-anti-patterns/index.md

 ## Inheritance 👨‍👧

-I first started writing React after reading a book on design patterns, and the first chapter was on Inheritence.
+I first started writing React after reading a book on design patterns, and the first chapter was on Inheritance.

 ![Headfirst Design Patterns Book](./images/headfirst-design-patterns.jpg "Headfirst Design Patterns")

 <sup>Great book, worth the read 👍🏼</sup>

-The basics of inheritence is you have a class that can _inherit_ the behavior of another class.
-Simliar to how we inherit traits from our parents.
+The basics of inheritance are you have a class that can _inherit_ the behavior of another class.
+Similar to how we inherit traits from our parents.

 One of my first challenges was I had two components that needed the same data fetching behavior.
 And what came next was some of the worst code I have EVER written.
 I broke the number one React rule, I made a component base class 🙈